 Every special education teacher understands that their students need different approaches when it comes to discipline.
 This explains why it is one of the most demanding careers in education.
 Therefore, it would be best if you convinced the interviewer that your approaches would be effective when dealing with such students.

-Whenever I encounter an excessively disruptive student, I first attempt to understand where the behavior is coming from and some of the triggers.
-Once these have been established, I will work as hard as possible to eliminate these triggers and replace them with some of the beneficial things that the student loves.
+Whenever I encounter an excessively disruptive student, I first attempt to understand where the behavior comes from and some of the triggers.
+Once these have been established, I will work as hard as possible to eliminate these triggers and replace them with some of the benefits the student loves.
 I may also pair the student with the school counselor who is in charge of ensuring behavioral change.